theupshift/chrdev/posts/2020-05-28-Notes-on-Code-BEAM-V-2020.md

 Problem Discovery!
 In Erlang they ahd the problems of the platform, because to test the platform in real live you need a real life problem and application.
 Kinda chicken-and-egg problem.

+**Scenic**

+By XBOX founder

+OTP based control hierarchy, fast process based restarts

+**Jelly theory of development**

+Software is never really finished.
+If you touch it, it's gonna mold, change and adapt.

+It's a continuous development and hacking target, Discover new  problems emerging from usage.

+Checkout key10.com and Scenic!